 Weaknesses:

-Pricing: Free tier for individuals and academics, Paid Pro and Enterprise plans available (historically ~$100/user/month, varies by team size).
+Pricing: Free tier for individuals and academics.
+Paid Pro and Enterprise plans available.

-Overview: ClearML is an open-source MLOps platform for experiment tracking, dataset management, and pipeline orchestration.
-It offers flexibility through self-hosting while automating ML workflows.
+Overview: ClearML is a free and open source MLOps platform for experiment tracking, dataset management, and pipeline orchestration.
+It offers flexibility through self-hosting while automating machine learning workflows for computer vision teams.

 Key Features: